lithdew/reliable/README.md

 I felt that they did _just_ a little too much, as all I wanted was a modular reliability layer that I can plug into my existing UDP-based networking protocol.

 After all, getting the reliability layer of a protocol right and performant is hard, and honestly something you only want to have to ever worry about once.

+As a result, I started crufting up some time to work on creating **reliable**.

 ## Features